slz4025/mini-suite/README.md

 ![demo](./media/readme.png)

-The document editor allows you edit markdown files.
-It has two modes:
+The document editor allows you edit a markdown file.
-1. Create/edit a one-off markdown file and save changes back to the file,
-1. Create/edit a wiki of inter-linking markdown files to explore later or rendered as html.

-After you [setup](#setup) your environment, you can create/edit a one-off markdown file via `doc my_file.md` and create/edit a wiki via `wiki my-wiki-dir`.
+After you [setup](#setup) your environment, you can create/edit a markdown file via `doc my_file.md`.

 ## What can I do with the spreadsheet editor?